walterfreeman/phy211/staff-manual.md

 then they get credit.
 We will not be able to do this for every group on any given day; where we are able, though, this can substitute for the other sorts of evaluation.
 How exactly we work the logistics of this will depend on how stable the groups wind up being; stay tuned.

 **Recitation group test:** We will do more formal quizzes a few times during the semester, which will take the whole recitation period.
 Students may work in their groups to complete these.
 They will again be different for different sections.
+This will be the only recitation assessment type that is announced in advance.

 In any event, a student _must be in recitation_ (physically or virtually) to receive a grade by any of the preceding.
 What if they're not?
 That's the next section.

 #### Absences, excuses, and accommodations

 Some students will need to miss recitation for various reasons.
-We need to accommodate this, but we do not want students to abuse this process. **No student who misses recitation may get a recitation grade by any of the preceding means**.
+We need to accommodate this, but we do not want students to abuse this process. **No student who misses recitation may get a recitation grade by the normal process for that day**.
 This is a hard-and-fast rule: *if you do not show up to your recitation*, you may not just "fill out the quiz later".
-We will be allowing makeups, but those _must be done verbally or in-person_.
+We will be allowing makeups, but those _must be done over video call or in-person_: this means that a student must talk to you and answer questions you ask them about the recitation activity live.

 Instead, students must do one of the following: